skyrichardson/bulk-email-sender/templates/01_getting_ready.md

 Your objective for bootcamp should be to have 100% mind clarity for these setups and the ability to trade them profitably.

-The next time i contact you will be with resources to ensure you have TC2000 set up correctly.
+The next time I contact you will be be with resources to ensure you have TC2000 set up correctly.

 -sky
 skyricho@hey.com